sblaplace/soir/README.md

 will also be added as an option, before eventually being made the default once it becomes a recommendation.

 This runtime is still in its early stages, and feedback is very welcome.
 It is my hope to be able to take advantage of prolog's natural affinity for tree parsing to produce correct, fast execution of wasm modules.
+The design is still open to being changed at any point, so please avoid using this in any critical applications.
+If you have thoughts on the design, open an issue so we can discuss them.

+In terms of Prolog implementations, this is tested against Scryer but should function with any ISO compliant implementation.